ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 - Marian Bantjes
 - Jessica Hische

-Your essay should be uploaded to your GitHub site / Workspace by 17:00am Friday 9th January 2017.
+Your essay should be uploaded to your GitHub site / Workspace by 17:00am Monday 9th January 2017.